 aLL MY SONS

-During WWII, Joe Keller and Herbert Deever ran a machine shop which made airplane parts.
+During WWII, Joe Keller and Steve Deever ran a machine shop which made airplane parts.
 Deever was sent to prison because the firm turned out defective parts, causing the deaths of many men.
 Keller went free and made a lot of money.

 The twin shadows of this catastrophe and the fact that the young Keller son was reported missing during WWII dominate the action.
 A script with unbearable power, the conclusion of the play is one of the most electrifying in theatre.